We help you make investments that matter. Here are the details.

 Is an investment in CoPower Green Bonds secure?

-The project loans underlying CoPower Green Bonds are secured by part of the project assets.
-We are also careful to invest in projects we believe to be of high quality: clean energy projects in North America, that produce a steady revenue stream.
-We lend to projects where there is a strong counterparty (ie. end payer), and we require certain security mechanisms, such as insurance, warranties, and debt-service reserve funds, to further mitigate risk for our investors.
+The project loans underlying CoPower Green Bonds are secured by the project assets.
+We are also careful to invest in projects we believe to be of high quality: clean energy projects, primarily in Canada, that use well-established technologies and that sell or save energy to support loan repayments.
+Most, although not all, projects have agreements in place with a strong counterparty (e.g. a crown corporation, utility, portfolio of homeowners) to purchase the energy generated or the energy savings services.
+We also require certain security mechanisms, such as insurance, warranties, and debt-service reserve funds when appropriate, to further mitigate risk for our investors.

-Investment criteria, risks and risk mitigation procedures are outlined in the Green Bond offering memorandum.
+Important disclosures about our investment criteria, risks of an investment in CoPower Green Bonds, conflicts of interest and risk mitigation procedures are outlined in the Green Bond Offering Memorandum dated January 31, 2020.
 All investors should read the Offering Memorandum before investing in CoPower Green Bonds.

 How does CoPower make loans to the projects backing the Green Bond portfolio?

 CoPower originates loans through trusted channel partners: energy firms with specialized development expertise that manage the installation process.
-Each project loan follows a standard due diligence exercise and checklist and is structured by our team of experts, with oversight provided by the Chief Investment Officer and support from experienced legal counsel.
+Each project loan follows a standard due diligence exercise and checklist and is structured by our team of professionals, with oversight provided by the Chief Credit Officer and support from experienced legal counsel.

 We maintain a standard due diligence checklist which is adapted to suit the needs of each individual loan.
 CoPower’s due diligence typically includes a review of both the sponsor and the project in question.